The Grace of Gumnuts

 Widow-maker, smoke tree, scented giant, or healer—whatever the perspective, the eucalyptus tree is an iconic symbol of Australia.
 With over 700 species, eucalyptus flowers range in color from pale white to vibrant yellows, pinks, and reds, while its seedpods—gumnuts—vary from under a centimeter to nearly 10 centimeters in diameter.
 These unique characteristics provide a wealth of inspiration for artistic exploration.

-This project began unexpectedly one morning during a walk through the local parks.
+This project began unexpectedly one morning during a walk through the local parks, starting with forms like this.
 After a windstorm, the ground was scattered with eucalyptus flowers and gumnuts.
 Nearby lorikeets—messy eaters—continued to add fresh blooms to the mix.
 The simple yet captivating shapes at my feet sparked curiosity, and over the following weeks, I returned home from my walks with handfuls of potential photo subjects.

 The motivation behind this portfolio was to celebrate the various stages of gumnut development while highlighting the stunning elegance of nature’s minimalist forms.
 Many collected samples were scraggly and rejected, but those that remained revealed a single dominant composition that demanded attention.